ahmadalkawasmeh/Scrabble/README.md

 - legalWordsList.txt
 	-  This file contains the list of all legal words that may be played in the scrabblescrabble game.
 Each line of this file contains one legal word.

-- UMLDiagrams folder
+- UMLDiagrams
-	- UML Diagram M3 Submission FINAL.png
+	- Group 40 M3 UML - All Classes Included
+		- This UML diagram outlines the current class structure of the program, including all classes and test classes
+	- Group 40 M3 UML - Not Including Test Classes
-		- This UML diagram outlines the current class structure of the program
+		- This UML diagram outlines the current class structure of the program, but is a condensed version of the above file that does not include the test classes
+		-
 	- Sequence Diagram 1: gameInitializationSequence.png
-		- Demonstrates how the scrabblescrabble Game class is initialized
+		- Demonstrates how the scrabblescrabble Game class is initialized at the beginning of the game
 	- Sequence Diagram 2: placeWord.png
 		- Demonstrates how a Word object is placed on the board
 	- Sequence Diagram 3: swapLetter.png
 		- Demonstrates how a Player is able to swap a letter from their tray for a new letter from the shared LetterBag
-	- Sequence Diagram 4: scoreCalculation.png
-		- Demonstrates how the score is calculated for a Word placed on the board
-	- Sequence Diagram 5: AIDecisionMaking.png
+	- Sequence Diagram 4: AIDecisionMaking.png
 		- Demonstrates how the AI chooses to either place a word, swap, or pass to progress the game forward

 - ChangeLog.PDF